Preparation is key in today’s housing market

 So how do you get ahead in a hot market?
 The key is preparation.

-How to prepare if you’re ready to buy a house now
+8 Steps to prepare to buy a house

 - Research loan programs